Haxry/Secgit/README.md

-## Why Creo is better than traditional platforms
+## Why SecGit is better than traditional platforms

 * **Automated fairness:** No reliance on maintainers to release funds.
 * **Beginner protection:** Staked deadlines protect newcomers.